MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/inplace_setup.md

 C:\ContainerSetup.ps1 -HyperV
 ```

-The script will then begin to download and configure the Windows Server Container components.
+The script will then begin to download and configure the Windows Container components.
 This process may take quite some time due to the large download.
 The machine may reboot during the process.
-When finished your machine will be configured and ready for you to create and manage Windows Server Containers and Windows Server Container Images with both PowerShell and Docker.
+When finished your machine will be configured and ready for you to create and manage Windows Containers and Windows Container Images with both PowerShell and Docker.

- With these items completed your system should be ready for Windows Server Containers.
+ With these items completed your system should be ready for Windows Containers.

 ## Next Steps - Start Using Containers

-Now that you are running Windows Server Containers, jump to the following guides to begin working with Windows Server Containers and Windows Server Container images.
+Now that you have a Windows Server 2016 system running the Windows Container feature, jump to the following guides to begin working with Windows Server and Hyper-V Containers.

 [Quick Start: Windows Server Containers and Docker](./manage_docker.md)